 A popular, affordable option where the loft space might initially seem smaller than ideal, dormer windows create useful head height and daylight above stairwells, shower fittings etc.

 They can be installed either as individual units (in which case they’re usually tile-hung and have their own pitched roofs to match the existing roof) or as wider versions that span across a significant amount of the elevation (typically flat-roofed).

-Rear dormers can often be inserted into a loft conversion under permitted development rights.
+Rear dormers can often be inserted into an attic space under permitted development rights.
 Full planning permission will be needed if you wish to add them at the front elevation.

 The most involved type of loft extension, a mansard is built out from the slope of the roof – typically at an angle of around 72°, with small dormer windows.

 A mansard can span the building’s entire width to add huge amounts of room, so it’s a popular solution in tight urban locations where space is at a premium.

 The new structure might be finished in tiles, metal, brick or render to complement the existing roof or walls.
 The extent of the works involved and amount of volume added means that mansard conversions usually need full planning consent.

 This involves rebuilding a sloping side roof (where it meets two other pitches) to form an upright gable end.

 Provided you maintain the existing roof plane and aren’t dealing with a front-facing hip, this kind of alteration can be considered permitted development – although it will often exceed the volume limits.

 The method can be combined with rear dormers to maximise space.